-Everyday we’re doing our best, however that may look like because it’s different every time.
+Everyday we’re doing our best, however that may look like, because it’s different every day.

-Another thing, not making it all particularly easier, is the numbness of my feelings for quite some time now.
-Equally happy and sad emotions are nothing more than present.
+Another thing, not making it all particularly easier, is the numbness of my feelings that I’ve experienced for quite some time now.
+Equally happy and sad emotions are nothing more than distantly present.
 Just like everything is fundamentally irrelevant and I just don’t care.

 My therapist mentioned that feelings give life its meaning and that resonated a lot.
-It explained why I recently miss a lot of motivation for work (so I am lucky to have amazing teammates who make everything a bit more bearable) or school (with all my awesome friends) who lighten up my days a little.
-This state has become somewhat a default which can become quite dangerous.
-I hope it’ll pass, not knowing how to really handle it.
+It explains why I recently miss a lot of motivation for work (so I am lucky to have amazing teammates who make everything a bit more bearable) or school (with all my awesome friends) who lighten up my days a little.
+This state has become default which can turn quite dangerous.
+I hope it’ll pass, without knowing how to handle it.

-I’ve been told to be more myself again, but I kinda lost him on the way.
+I’ve been told to be more myself again, but I kinda lost that self on the way.
 It’s almost like factory-resetting a phone: everything is gone, much applicationable knowledge is missing.
-I don’t know who I am, what my strengths are, how to be there for myself, or how love works (in case I ever really knew).
+I don’t know who I am, what my strengths are, how to be there for myself and others, or how love works (in case I ever really knew).